 The mission of the Department of Speech Communication at UALR is to foster the co-construction of better social worlds through positive communication.
 Our focus is to enable students to practice positive communication in interpersonal, organizational, and public contexts.

-This vision involves the following strategic goals:
+This vision involves the following strategic goals for our department:

 - Access grant funding to develop the Communication Skill Center into a regional center of excellence for communication issues;